mlochbaum/BQN/editors/README.md

 Folder [autohotkey-win](https://github.com/mlochbaum/BQN/tree/master/editors/autohotkey-win) contains an [AutoHotKey](https://en.wikipedia.org/wiki/AutoHotKey) script and the generated .exe file.
 It runs as an ordinary program that recognizes BQN key combinations system-wide, using the right alt key (to change this, replace `RAlt` in the script and rebuild).
 Move it to the startup folder if you'd like to have it running all the time.
 You can right-click its icon in the system tray to disable it temporarily.

-The [XCompose](https://github.com/mlochbaum/BQN/blob/master/editors/XCompose) file, although created for XKB, should also be usable with [WinCompose](https://github.com/samhocevar/wincompose) (but as far as I know this hasn't been tested).
+The [XCompose](https://github.com/mlochbaum/BQN/blob/master/editors/XCompose) file, although created for XKB, is also usable with [WinCompose](https://github.com/samhocevar/wincompose).

 ## Text editors